 - differences between high school and university, and more.

-First-year Actuarial Science courses
+First-year Actuarial Science courses and beyond

 You may also select advanced-stream courses for algebra, calculus, and computer science if you meet the requirements.